- Home

 Skin problems

-Sometimes skin may become very irritated or peel (radiation dermatitis).
-The treatment team will monitor your skin, and you may need dressings, or special creams or gels, to help the area heal.
+Sometimes skin can become very irritated or peel (radiation dermatitis).
+You may need dressings, or special creams or gels, to help the area heal.

 Aches

-You may feel minor aches, twinges or shooting pain in the breast area during or after treatment.
-It should ease and become less frequent.
+You may feel minor aches or shooting pain in the breast area during or after radiation therapy.
+It should ease over time.

 Swelling

-Some people have swelling or fluid (breast oedema) that can last for up to a year or longer.
+Some people have swelling or fluid build-up in the breast (breast oedema or lymphoedema) that can last for up to a year or longer.
 Radiation therapy to the armpit increases the risk of swelling in the arm (lymphoedema).

 Hair loss